eProsima/Fast-DDS/README.md

 * [FastRTPSGen manual](http://eprosima-fast-rtps.readthedocs.io/en/latest/geninfo.html)
 * [Release notes](http://eprosima-fast-rtps.readthedocs.io/en/latest/notes.html)

+## Quick Demo

+For those who want to try a quick demonstration of Fast-RTPS libraries, here is a way to launch an example application.

+For that, it is necessary to download **docker** application.
+In ubuntu open a terminal and type the following command

+	$ sudo apt-get install docker.io

+Then you have to download the docker image file from https://eprosima.com/index.php/downloads-all

+Load the image and run it (first you must allow root to use graphical interface)

+	$ xhost local:root
+	$ docker load -i ubuntu-fast-rtps.tar
+	$ docker run -it --privileged -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix ubuntu-fast-rtps

+You can run as many images as you want and check the communication between them

 ## Getting Help

 If you need support you can reach us by mail at `support@eProsima.com` or by phone at `+34 91 804 34 48`.